RobinLinus/coins-legacy/bitcoin-lite-network.md

 ### Resolving Conflicting Commitments
 Lite nodes need to learn the UTXO commitment somehow.
 Ideally, there would be a consensus change to expect miners to include the current UTXO commitment in every block.
 Until then, we need a workaround.
 Lite nodes can check if all their peers believe in the same root hash.
 If there is a conflict, they could fall back to syncing the full chain since a trusted checkpoint.
 Verifying a chain of extended blocks requires no further trust.

-A much more efficient algorithm to sync in case of two conflicting UTXO commitments is as follows:
+A much more efficient algorithm to sync in case of two peers with conflicting UTXO commitments is as follows:

 - The longest PoW chain is determined as usual.
-We discuss the case that both nodes believe in the same headers chain but in different UTXO commitments.
+We discuss the case that both our peers believe in the same headers chain but in different UTXO commitments.
 - Download the Merkle leaves of both UTXO commitments.
 Suppose there are 500 chunks, that is `500*32 bytes = 16kBytes` of hashes.
 - Compare the chunks' hashes and find the difference.
 - Download the first chunks that are different.